-With so many wedding photographers out there, each with their own plethora of packages and options to choose from, it can often be daunting to tell the difference.
-It’s easy to get caught up comparing prices, the number of photos in each package or the hours of coverage - but these are only a handful of important factors when it comes to picking a wedding photographer!
+With so many wedding photographers out there, each with their own plethora of packages and options to choose from, it can often be daunting to find the right match.
+It’s easy to get caught up comparing prices, the number of photos in each package, or the hours of coverage — but these are only a handful of important factors when it comes to picking a wedding photographer.

 When you hear “photography style” you might think of the colours, tone or editing that are common to a photographer’s photos, but in reality these factors only make up a small part of a photographer’s overall "style".
 While, It’s easy to find the style of photos you like - you shouldn't stop there.
 It’s also important that you consider the experience that goes along with producing that style of photos.

 Here’s an exercise to help you out - When you envision your wedding photography, consider how you feel about these factors:

 Candid, authentic and in the moment photos are amazing, but their nature means that they are unpredictable.
 There's no guarantee you'll get a particular shot you want.
 Sometimes having that spectacular timeless moment of you and your partner dancing in front of the castle is worth a bit of posing.
 But, if you aren't set on having certain photos, a more natural candid photographer may be the one for you.